PAPILLON: Efficient and Stealthy Fuzz Testing-Powered Jailbreaks for LLMs: Resiliency against Defenses

 SmoothLLM \cite{robey2023smoothllm} is based on the finding that adversarially generated prompts are fragile to character-level changes.
 It first introduces random input perturbations to multiple copies of a given input prompt and then aggregates the corresponding predictions to detect adversarial inputs.
 In our experiments, we employed the RandomSwapPerturbation method to ensure optimal defense performance.
 We set the perturbation percentage to 20\% and utilized 10 copies of the swap method.

-As shown in Table~\ref{tab:nlp} (appendix), after integrating SmoothLLM into \sys, we observed that it maintains a high attack success rate with only a slight reduction in effectiveness.
+As shown in Table~\ref{tab:nlp1} (appendix), after integrating Smooth-LLM into \sys, the high attack success rate is still high with only a slight drop.
 The potential reason is that \sys is designed to be based on semantics rather than simple character matching.
-As a result, straightforward character replacement is ineffective at preventing it, making it highly robust against such perturbations.
+As a result, straightforward character replacement is ineffective at preventing \sys.